winton/typectl/README.md

 ### Await props

-Use the `promise` attribute to wait for a prop to populate:
+Use the `promise` attribute to wait for a prop to initialize:

 ```typescript
 import { prop } from "typectl"